martinjackson/simple-widgets/docs/Outline.md

 3. **nodefaultpage** = indicates that no page is to be displayed when the Outline is rendered.
 By default, it will automatically show the first page listed in the links prop.

+4. **scroll** = places a scroll bar on the screen to the right of the outline.
+The scroll bar will go from the top of the outline to the bottom of the page.
+It will automatically readjust of change the bottom of the screen.
+This will make the Outline fixed and can scroll without the right hand side moving.

 ## Fields in a link object